 14. MBA Holder

-Some people find that employers will pay for an MBA, and MBA studies, while rigorous, can sometimes be done alongside working, which means that MBA students may not necessarily lose out on a salary while getting their graduate degree.
+Some employers will offer full or partial tuition reimbursements to employees who pursue an MBA.
+Requirements vary by employer, but some expect employees to continue working during school.
+Though rigorous, this means that MBA students may not necessarily lose out on a salary while getting their graduate degree.

 Average salary: $115,000